 Rank 71 – Park Minji

 Minji was accepted into Berklee College of Music.
 She changed agencies to M&D17 and participated on Produce 48, where she ranked 53rd.
 After a M&D17 debut fell through, Minji created a YouTube channel.
 On October 18, 2021, she was announced as a new member of SECRET NUMBER.

 Rank 72 – Ham Yeji

 Yeji participated in the Don’t Give Up single and then debuted in Prism.

 Rank 73 – Kim Miso

-Miso participated in Don’t Give Up and then debuted in A.DE.
+Miso participated in Don’t Give Up and then debuted in A.DE, but they later unofficially disbanded.
 While her group has been inactive, Miso has participated in dance workshops.